-If you’d like to grow your own vegetables but have limited space, you can grow your vegetables vertically.
+If you’d like to grow your own vegetables but have limited space, why not try growing your vegetables vertically?

 Climbing vegetable plants are great for growing on trellises, arbors, pergolas and fences.

 Here are 8 easy to grow climbing vegetables to maximize your garden space.